gamestrafe/thedivision2/source/_pages/exotic-weapons.md

 * Counter-Sniper: Shots fired deal 0-100% weapon damage based on how long the trigger is held before releasing.
 The time to reach max weapon damage is reduced whenever a shot does not kill an enemy it hits.
 * Nemesis: Aiming at an enemy marks them as your nemesis for 15s, letting you see them through walls.
 Your shot gain +5% damage to your nemesis for each second they are marked, to a max of 50%.
 * Preparation: While holstered, gain +25% headshot damage when scoped with your current weapon.

+To get all parts you need to go through the invaded cycle, which is a different one each week.
+Below you see the list of the strong holds where you get the parts and which missions are invaded at the same time.
+Once it's through the cycle, it starts at the top again.

+* Stronghold: Capitol Hill
+** Invaded missions: Jefferson Plaza, Air & Space Museum, Space Administration HQ
+* Stronghold: Roosevelt Island
+* Stronghold: District Union Arena